 - Assessing employee exposure to silica, if it is at or above an action level of 25 micrograms per cubic meter of air averaged throughout an eight-hour day and limiting access to high-exposure areas.

 - Establishing and implementing a written exposure-control plan, which identifies tasks that involve exposure as well as methods used to protect workers, including procedures to restrict access to work areas where high exposures may occur.

 - Designating a competent person to implement the written control plan.

 - Restricting housekeeping practices that expose workers to silica, such as the use of compressed air without a ventilation system to capture the dust and dry sweeping where effective, safe alternatives are available.

 - Offering medical exams – including chest X-rays and lung-function tests – every three years for workers who are required by the standard to wear a respirator for 30 or more days in a given year.

-- Training workers on the health effects of silica exposure, workplace tasks that can bring them into contact with silica and implementing alternative means of limiting exposure.
+- Training workers on the health effects of silica dust exposure, workplace tasks that can bring them into contact with silica and implementing alternative means of limiting exposure.